Sancta Susanna

 Sancta Susanna is an early opera by Paul Hindemith in one act, with a German libretto by August Stramm.
-Composed over a two-week period in January/February 1921, its premiere was on 26 March 1922, at the Oper Frankfurt.
+Composed over a two-week period in January and February 1921, its premiere was on 26 March 1922, at the Oper Frankfurt.

 The work is his third and final in a triptych of expressionist-influenced one-act operas – the previous two being Mörder, Hoffnung der Frauen op.
 12 (1921), and Das Nusch-Nuschi op.
 20 (1921) – and much like the previous works, scandalised Frankfurt's concert-going public, affording the young composer heightened critical attention and notoriety.

 Background

 Sancta Susanna examines the relationship between celibacy and lust in Christianity, depicting the descent of a nunnery into sexual frenzy.
 Hindemith around this time in his career has often been regarded as "a twenty-four-year-old dabbling in the realm of German expressionism", and although it cannot be described as a fully fledged work of expressionism, the opera undoubtedly shows a significant reflexivity on the composer's part to such contemporary artistic trends.

 Much like his contemporaries, Hindemith spoke of the early twentieth century as a time in which "the old world exploded", and artists were forced to make sense of this changed world by disregarding to a large extent, codes and conventions that had been established – in some cases – for centuries.
 Thus, in the libretto (from the notable expressionist poet and playwright August Stramm), stage directions dominate over speech, which is highly fragmented through ellipses and incomplete phrases.
 Central to the opera is the expressionistic notion of shock as a means of articulating oneself, and musically, this was achieved to a large extent by pushing harmonic and tonal processes "to the very limits of tonality".
 Hindemith did not however, divorce himself entirely from formalism, and the work is structured in a series of variations.